oudeismetis/oudeis/content/blog/dry-considered-harmful.md

 +++

 "Start with why"
+TODO - This is good at first. . .but becomes a rabbit hole, and only for 1 small piece of DRY.
+Probably better to re-write as 3-5 high level concepts of why it's bad.
 <!--more-->

 In a recent post about agile development I made a casual reference to [DRY considered harmful]({{< ref "waterfall-instinct.md" >}}), an opinion I've had for a long time and recently saw some code that reignited my thoughts on the subject.